Estate Research’s contact details are as follows:

 Estate Research may process personal data in the legitimate interests of protecting the legal rights of potential beneficiaries under probate law, preventing the possibility of fraud or false claims against the estates of deceased persons and in the public interest of keeping insurance costs low in relation to Missing Beneficiary Insurance.

-Estate Research process personal data using vetted and approved third party processors for the purpose of confirming the bankruptcy status of potential beneficiaries.
-Estate Research obtains the consent of the potential beneficiary before performing this service and reporting the result to the potential beneficiary’s legal representative.
+Estate Research process personal data using vetted and approved third party Credit Reference Agencies (CRAs) for the purpose of confirming the status of potential beneficiaries.

 The consent of clients, suppliers and processors is obtained before Estate Research contacts these parties to market services.
 Estate Research will never disclose data subjects’ personal data for the purposes of marketing.